2009 Northwestern Wildcats football team: Schedule

-Regular season
+Game summaries

 Towson

 It was apparent that Towson didn't stand a chance from the get-go.
 Northwestern raced out to a 30–0 lead before putting in the reserves out of mercy.
 To Towson's credit, they did go toe-to-toe with Northwestern's second and third stringers, which is no small feat, given that Northwestern is a somewhat prestigious FBS school and Towson is a mostly unheralded FCS school.
 The game allowed both teams to get some experience for the future and the final 35 minutes gave Northwestern's younger players some good game experience.
 This would prove to be one of Northwestern's few blowout wins of the 2009 season.

 Eastern Michigan

 Northwestern seemed poised to cruise to another dominating blowout victory when they raced out to a 21–3 halftime lead and still held a fairly comfortable 21–10 lead after three quarters and widened the lead to 24–10 early in the 4th.
 Northwestern eventually found themselves only ahead 24–17 and soon the game was tied at 24–24.
 To avoid the game going into overtime, the Wildcats finished off the stubborn Eagles with a field goal.